qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 Configure the georeferencer
 ...........................

-* You can define whether you want to show GCP coordinates and/or IDs.
+You can customise the behaviour of the georeferencer in :guilabel:`Settings --> Configure Georeferencer` (or use keyboard shortcut `Ctrl+P`).
+* Under :guilabel:`Point Tip` you can use the checkboxes to toggle displaying GCP IDs and X/Y coordinates to show in both the Georeferencer window and the main map canvas.
-* As residual units, pixels and map units can be chosen.
+* :guilabel:`Residual Units` controls whether residual units are given in pixels or map units
+* :guilabel:`PDF Report` allows you to set margin size in mm for the report export
-* For the PDF report, a left and right margin can be defined and you can also set the paper size for the PDF map.
+* :guilabel:`PDF Map` allows you to choose a paper size for the map export
 * Finally, you can activate to |checkbox| :guilabel:`Show Georeferencer window docked`.
+This will dock the Georeferencer window in the main QGIS window rather than showing it as a separate window that can be minimised.

 .. _`georeferencer_running`: